Blog Image

 A man on skis, warm enough to ski in just a lumberjack shirt, stopped to chat, and brought news of the fisherman’s hut, our destination, when we asked if there were people using it.
 There were, but he thought it might be possible for us to reach other places to sit.

 Some intrepid skiers wanting a rest in the sun had ploughed their way with a lot of trouble through the deep snow to one side of the paths where they had made themselves a raised snow seat.
-We greeted them, impressed with the seat, and remarking that life could be worse.
+We greeted them, impressed with the seat, remarking that life could be worse.
 They agreed it was indeed awful out here today.

 As we always do when we come here, we passed the man who lives nearby who makes sure there is always firewood in the hut, puts food out for the birds, and keeps the snow pressed down so we can ski on it.
 He is a very kind, considerate local resident.
 He shouted hello from a nearby track and pressed on, dragging his dog behind him.